 Granted, 3.5 – 5% is a small percentage, but a small percentage of a whopping great number of users.
 These older versions of IE are still being used by millions of people, so we need to be making informed decisions based on the available data.

 A note on the market share

 Back on January 6th I posted something on Twitter about this which I thought summed up one of the big reasons why older IE browsers are still hanging onto this market share.
-Heather Burns fired back an interesting reply that is a perfect example of why the decision needs to be made based on the available data that shows exactly how users are accessing the site(s):
+Heather Burns fired back an interesting reply stating that she knew of an NHS website that still has ~25% of its users using a legacy IE browser; a perfect example of why the decision needs to be made based on the available data that shows exactly how users are accessing the site(s):

 Even if we, say, knock 10% off that figure to account for IE10, that’s still 15% of users that are accessing these sites via what many developers would consider to be a true legacy web browser.